jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_migration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The client configuration options in Version 3 of the SDK have changed a little
 from Version 2.
-See the :ref:`configuration` page for a description of all the
+See the :ref:`guide_configuration` page for a description of all the
 supported options.

 .. note::